-Another advantage of the KOOS JR is the ease of its scoring methodology is easier to apply than that of the KOOS measure.
-In the new tool, patients rate each activity by indicating the amount of pain or disability they experience while carrying them out.
+Another advantage of the KOOS JR is the ease of its scoring methodology.
+In the KOOS JR measure, patients rate each activity by indicating the amount of pain or disability they experience while carrying them out.
 Raw scores are added up (range 0-28) and converted to an interval score (0-100) using the appropriate table.
-The interval score represents a patients total joint disability where 0 corresponds to total joint disability and 100 perfect joint health.
+The interval score represents a patients’ total joint disability where 0 corresponds to total joint disability and a score of 100 is perfect joint health.

 See The Knee PRO Tools Guide

 Do you know the difference between the Womac, the KOOS, and the Oxford?
 If not, have no fear!
 We’ve broken down the strengths and considerations of all the most popular measures in our Knee PRO Measures Guide.